async-rs/async-std/docs/src/concepts/futures.md

 1. The future is done, `poll` will return [`Poll::Ready`](https://doc.rust-lang.org/std/task/enum.Poll.html#variant.Ready)
 2. The future has not finished executing, it will return [`Poll::Pending`](https://doc.rust-lang.org/std/task/enum.Poll.html#variant.Pending)

 This allows us to externally check if a `Future` has finished doing its work, or is finally done and can give us the value.
 The most simple way (but not efficient) would be to just constantly poll futures in a loop.
-There's optimisations here, and this is what a good runtime is does for you.
+There's optimisations here, and this is what a good runtime does for you.
 Note that calling `poll` after case 1 happened may result in confusing behaviour.
-See the [futures-docs](https://doc.rust-lang.org/std/future/trait.Future.html) for details.
+See the [Future docs](https://doc.rust-lang.org/std/future/trait.Future.html) for details.

 ## Async